TomWhitwell/Axo-Control/README.md

 4 x 11mm M3 Hex Standoffs to connect the control board to the main Axoloti Core PCB

-2 x 2 pin Female Header 571-215297-2 to mount on the back of the Control board to provide support by connecting to pins on the X3 and X4 headers.
+*NB: Ignore these headers: The way the board has come out, it's impossible to solder them in, and the board is perfectly strong without them.*  2 x 2 pin Female Header 571-215297-2 to mount on the back of the Control board to provide support by connecting to pins on the X3 and X4 headers.
 There is no electrical connection here.

 1 x 40 pin Female Header to mount on the Axoloti core